alchemyplatform/aa-sdk/site/smart-accounts/accounts/using-your-own.md

   text: Choosing a Signer
 ---

-# Using Your Own smart account
+# Using Your Own Smart Account

 You are not limited to the accounts defined in `@alchemy/aa-accounts`.
 The `SmartAccountProvider` can be used with any Smart Contract Account because it only relies on the [`ISmartContractAccount`](https://github.com/alchemyplatform/aa-sdk/blob/main/packages/core/src/account/types.ts#L8) interface.
 This means you can use your own Smart Contract Account implementation with Account Kit.